FuseCP/SolidCP/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: Support Request
 about: Have a problem on your SolidCP?
-Ask for help
+Ask for help at https://solidcp.com/forum/
 title: ''
 labels: ''
 assignees: ''